pearswick/telegrab/README.md

 - Change any of your account settings
 - Store any data permanently

-The tool uses the official Telegram API through Telethon, which means it follows all of Telegram's rules and rate limits.
+Telegrab uses the official Telegram API through Telethon, which means it follows all of Telegram's rules and rate limits.
 This is why you sometimes need to wait between checking multiple numbers - Telegram has limits on how quickly you can look up users.

 ## 🔧 Prerequisites